jakeloai/JDecoder/README.md

 ## Overview

-JDecoder automatically discovers multi-layer encoding chains used in web applications.
+JLFDecoder automatically discovers multi-layer encoding chains used in web applications.
 Given an encoded string, it exhaustively tries all possible decoding combinations and verifies each result by re-encoding back to the original input.

 Designed for bug bounty hunters and web application penetration testers who encounter obfuscated tokens, cookies, API parameters, and serialized data.